elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 * [`i-bem`][] module.<br/>
   Basic implementation of i-bem JS-block, which all the blocks in *i-bem.js* inherit from. i-bem block is written to be used in any JS-environment, both on client and server sides (for example, in Node.js).
-* [`i-bem__dom`][] module.<br/> Basic implementation of a block linked to DOM-node.
-Basic implementation of a block linked to DOM-node.
+* [`i-bem__dom`][] module.<br/> Basic implementation of a block linked to DOM node.
+Basic implementation of a block linked to DOM node.
 Is intended for using on the client side, based on browsers' work with DOM.
 Depends on jQuery.

 Dependencies: